dunnow16/Zork_Text_Game/README.md

 # Zork_Text_Game
-A text based game using object-oriented techniques.
+A text based game using the object-oriented pattern observer technique.